Ironman 70.3 Training: 10 Key Essential Bike Workouts

 • Skipping Race-Pace Work: Riding only easy or all-out leaves a gap in the middle.
 You need to train the intensity you’ll actually race at.

-• Not Practicing Fueling: Nutrition should be second nature.
+• Not Practicing Fuelling: Nutrition should be second nature.
 Skipping race-day nutrition strategy in training is a costly oversight.

 • Avoiding Long Intervals: 70.3 bike fitness is about sustained power.
 Short intervals alone won’t prepare you for 90 km of controlled effort.